By Maria Benardis, faculty at the NewEarth University’s School of Health & Wellness

 Her mission is to, “help humanity thrive and realize their limitless potential by equipping them with the know-how to maximize their health and wellness”.

-Visit Maria’s Agapi-based Health & Wellness Training for info on her online Workshop at NEU:
+Visit Maria’s Agapi-based Health & Wellness Training Page at the NewEarth University for info on a Workshop & Course